List of Warner Bros. films (1970–1979)

 This is a list of films produced, co-produced, and/or distributed by Warner Bros. in the 1970s.
 This list does not include direct-to-video releases or films from New Line Cinema prior to its merger with Warner Bros. in 2008, nor does it include third-party films or films Warner gained the rights to as a result of mergers or acquisitions.
+Most films listed here were distributed theatrically overseas by Warner-Columbia Films [1971-1987; a joint venture with Columbia Pictures).